Skip to content

 Status: Waiting for Astro to update the Solid integration with compatible dependencies.

 Storybook Astro is currently optimized for development.
-Static builds (npm run build-storybook) are not fully supported yet.
+Production builds (npm run build) are still more limited than dev mode.

 If you don’t find your issue here: